clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/gce.rst

       Figure 3: Cloud Storage Browser tool

-   * Click the ``CREATE BUCKET`` button to enter the bucket creation tool.
+   * Click the :guilabel:`CREATE BUCKET` button to enter the bucket creation tool.
      The bucket name must be unique because buckets in the Cloud Storage share a single global namespace.

-     Leave the remaining options set to the defaults, and select the ``Create`` button at the bottom to create a *Bucket*.
+     Leave the remaining options set to the defaults, and click the :guilabel:`Create` button at the bottom to create a *Bucket*.

      .. figure:: figures/gce/03-create-bucket.png
         :scale: 50 %